OfficeDev/office-js-docs-pr/docs/includes/enable-debugging-on-edge-devtools.md

     Status            : Ok
     ```

-2. Run the following command to enabled debugging.
+2. Run the following command to enable debugging.
 Use the value for the **PackageFullName** listed from the previous command.

     ```powershell
     setx JS_DEBUG <PackageFullName>